horia-delicoti/personal-site/ctf/ctf.md

 - [PicoCTF](https://picoctf.com/) - Beginner friendly CTF platform with a focus on high school students.
 - [Root Me](https://www.root-me.org/) - A platform with a wide range of challenges in various categories.
 - [Hacker101 CTF](https://www.hacker101.com/) - A CTF platform by HackerOne with a focus on web hacking.
+- [Hack Smarter](https://hacksmarter.org/) - A CTF platform with a focus on web hacking and reverse engineering.

+### CTF Writeups

+- [Writeups by Oxbob](https://0xb0b.gitbook.io/writeups) - A collection of write-ups for CTF challenges by Oxbob.

 ### YouTube Channels